 For misdemeanor offenses, unless the crime is committed in full view of a police officer, an active warrant will have to be sought to apprehend the accused.
-However, given the heinous nature of felonies, arrests are allowed in such cases merely on the basis of probable cause.
+However, given the heinous nature of felonies, arrests are allowed in such cases merely based on probable cause.

-Even when Marshall County active warrants are issued, the magistrate has to establish probable cause before signing the order.
-When you seek information pertaining to detention directives, you will also be given the arrest records in the name of your subject.
-Pay as much attention to these as you would to any prevailing outstanding warrants against this person.
+Even when Marshall County active warrants are issued, the magistrate must establish probable cause before signing the order.
+When you seek information about detention directives, you will also be given the arrest records in your subject’s name.
+Pay as much attention to these as you would to any general outstanding warrants against this person.
 To get your hands on this information, you can go to:

 - The sheriff’s: 600 Sixth Street, PO Box 648, Moundsville, West Virginia 26041

 - The magistrate’s: 511 6th St, Moundsville, WV 26041

 - The county clerk’s: 7th Tomlinson, Moundsville, West Virginia 26041